-In Fiscal Quarter (FQ) 4 2022/23 (January to March, 2023), 71% of 2-year-olds were up-to-date with their immunizations.
-This rate represents no change with respect to the FQ3 2022/23 (October to December, 2022).
-The FQ4 immunization rate is 9 percentage points below the Fraser Health target of 80%.
+In Fiscal Quarter (FQ) 1 2023/24 (April to June, 2023), 71% of 2-year-olds were up-to-date with their immunizations.
+This rate represents no change with respect to the FQ4 2022/23 (January to March, 2023).
+The FQ1 immunization rate is 9 percentage points below the Fraser Health target of 80%.

 The majority of childhood immunizations in Fraser Health are given at our Public Health Units.
 We have increased the number of appointments offered each month and we have expanded the days and hours that our Public Health Units are open to offer more immunization appointments during evenings and weekends.
 We are also establishing outreach immunization clinics in communities that have lower childhood immunization rates.

 We send letters to families with children aged 0-2 to remind them that their children are due for immunizations and we make phone calls to families whose children are missing immunizations to encourage them to catch up.
-We are continuing to explore new communication strategies to remind families when their children are due for immunizations and to reinforce the importance of getting children immunization immunizations and to reinforce the importance of getting children immunizations immunizations and to reinforce the importance of getting children immunizations immunizations and to reinforce the importance of getting children immunizations are on the model.

-The Fraser Health departments of Public Health, Indigenous Health, and Primary Care are collaborating to identify additional opportunities for primary care providers to support childhood immunizations.
+We are continuing to explore new communication strategies to remind families when their children are due for immunizations and to reinforce the importance of getting children immunized on time.
+The Fraser Health departments of Public Health, Indigenous Health, and Primary Care and community-based primary care providers (family doctors, nurse practitioners, etc.) are collaborating to identify additional opportunities for primary care providers to support childhood immunizations.
 This will support increased access to information for families that have questions about vaccinations and increased access to appointments through a range of service providers.

 The most important thing you can do is immunize your children on time with all the vaccines they need.
 If you have questions or are unsure about the immunizations that are recommended for your child, speak to a healthcare provider for more information.
 Immunizations for children aged 2 months - 6 years of age remain the most effective way to protect children from vaccine-preventable diseases.
-Parents can sign up for free text reminders at immunizations.
-Wist www.fraserhealth.ca/immunization to find out how to get immunized.
-Parents are also encouraged to ensure their child's immunization are documented with public health.
-You can check your child's immunization history and see which immunizations they still need at www.healthgateway.gov.bc.ca.
-If children are immunized by their family doctor or receive their immunizations from another health authority (e.g., Vancouver Coastal Health, Vancouver Island Health), parents should report their child's immunizations to Fraser Health by calling their local Health Unit or submitting records online at www.fraserhealth.ca/immunizations form.
+Parents can sign up for free text reminders at immunizateo.
+A write the call that the contract of the contract of